mvysny/mvysny.github.io/_posts/2023-6-13-okhttp-vs-httpclient.md

 * [uri-builder-java](https://github.com/BastiaanJansen/uri-builder-java) is barebones and doesn't even support escaping
 * [httpcache4j uribuilder](https://github.com/httpcache4j/uribuilder) is immutable which is just plain dumb to create an immutable builder
   (which is by definition a mutable builder used to build immutable objects).

+## Android

+What about Android?
+The `java.net.http.HttpClient` is missing; Android instead packages Apache HttpClient by default.
+The quality of that one is unknown, but I'm not sure whether it's portable to JDK.
+Everyone else seems to be using okhttp so I'll go with that for the time being.

+Beware: okhttp 3.13+ requires Android 5.0 (SDK 21); you can use 3.12+ but it lacks support for TLS 1.2+.
+I think that everyone switched to Android 5.0 already, so going with okhttp 4+ is probably a good choice.